reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

     pip install iotedgehubdev --user
     ```

-Now that you have configured the Python environment and installed these tools, you are ready to create an Azure Container Registry which will be used to store our custom IoT Edge module.

 ## Exercise 2: Create an Azure Container Registry

 Azure Container Registry provides storage of private Docker images for container deployments.
 The service is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 Azure Container Registry is used to store and manage your private Docker container images.